SaberElsayed/Java25-26/README.md

 # Java25-26
-This will hold all code we practice during lectures
+This will hold all code we practice during lectures.
+## lecture 1: intro to Java